 Summer kicks off in Banff with more active fun.
 It may not be snowy anymore, but the warmer weather means more outdoor sports.

-The Banff Relay Race, for example, takes place over 186 miles.
-If you like the sound of that, the Banff Marathon might be a good idea for you as well.
-If you like your festivities to be less wild and more of a weekly thing, then you’ll like Banff Farmers Market.
-This takes place every Wednesday throughout the summer (from late May to early October actually) and is the place to go for fresh produce, crafts, and ceramics – as well as food trucks if you get hungry.
+On July 1, it’s Canada Day.
+This is celebrated with processions, fireworks, and concerts.
+If you like your festivities to be less wild and more of a weekly thing, then you’ll like Banff Farmers Market and the Canmore Mountain Market.
+These farmers markets happen every Wednesday and Thursday, respectively, throughout the summer (from late May to early October, actually) and is the place to go for fresh produce, crafts, and ceramics – as well as food trucks if you get hungry.

 Fall Festivals in Banff

 September is a great time to visit Banff.
 Not only are there beautiful colors adorning the mountainside, but there’s some Scottish heritage to be peeped at the Canmore Highland Games.
 People don kilts and throw massive logs, amongst other things.

 Foodies, listen up; Banff Springs Food and Wine Festival, held in October, sees a delicious array of food (and wine) from around the local area offered up, show up, and consumed.
 For beer, wait till November for the Banff Craft Beer Festival.